 Winterize Your Sprinkler System and Outdoor Water Features

 Although excessively cold snaps are usually brief, freezing temperatures can cause extensive damage to your pipes and irrigation systems.
 Water accumulates and sits in the pipes, even if you aren’t running your sprinklers.
 When the temperatures drop, that water can freeze and expand, causing cracks, holes, or bursting of your pipes.
-Winterizing your sprinkler system and draining and winterizing outdoor water features is a good way to protect your investment in the colder, winter months.
+Protect your investment during the colder months by winterizing your sprinkler system and draining outdoor water features.

 Learn More: Winterizing Your Sprinkler System

 Store your outdoor furniture indoors or cover it with a weatherproof cover to protect it from outdoor elements and weather.